 Essential health benefits are included in every health plan, no matter which plan you choose.
 The Affordable Care Act requires these benefits to be included in all individual, family, and employer-sponsored plans.
 Visit our Plan Options page to see all essential health benefits included in our plans.

 BCBSTX plans provide comprehensive benefits with options to fit your employees’ needs and your organization’s budget.
 For more detail on the plans available to you, visit our Plan Options page.

 Employers offering group coverage are required to pay at least 50% of their employees’ premiums.
 You may pay a higher percentage if you choose; making insurance more affordable for your employees can increase participation.
-If you purchase group coverage between November 1 and December 15 for a January 1 effective date, the minimum contribution requirement is waived.
+If you are new to BCBSTX and purchase small group coverage between November 1 and December 15 for a January 1 or January 15 effective date, the minimum contribution requirement is waived.
 Learn more about the benefits of offering health insurance.

-If you purchase group coverage between November 1 and December 15 for a January 1 effective date, your contribution requirements are waived.
+You can apply for health coverage at any time throughout the year.
+If you purchase group coverage between November 1 and December 15 for a January 1 or January 15 effective date, the minimum amount you are required to contribute towards your employees’ premium, as well as the number of employees required to participate - are waived.

 Each policy has a 12-month contract term.
 We will reach out to you before the contract term expires to discuss your options for renewing your policy.

 You can buy coverage any time during the year and indicate a desired coverage start date.
 Once your business is approved for coverage, you will receive a notice confirming the date on which your coverage will begin.
 It will be effective for all enrolled employees starting on that date.